Battilegap/Linux_commandline_basics/README.md

 -----------
 To use this project lets start with some basic git commands and usage.

-Documentation KEY:
+Documentation KEY

-<description> = a value or setting to add to your command like 'user name'
+< description > = a value or setting to add to your command like 'user name'

 ### Using git:
 Make sure git is installed on your system